 Before we delve into the details, potential buyers should know a thing or two about the different flavours the Fenix 6 is available in.
 It comes in a number of skews: There’s the standard Fenix 6 model which has a 47mm case and costs from £599.
 Then under this is the slightly more compact 6S that touts a 42mm case and slightly lower battery life.
 There’s also a Pro version of these models available, which adds music compatibility, maps and Wi-Fi connectivity.
 Finally, there’s the more powerful 6X which has a slightly better battery alongside music, Wi-Fi, maps as standard.

-And if you’re super fancy, there’s the 6X Pro Solar version; the model which boasts a super light all-titanium body and brand new Solar panels for an extra boost in battery life.
-Phew.
+And if money is no object, there’s the 6X Pro Solar version; the model which boasts a super light all-titanium body and brand new Solar panels for an extra boost in battery life.

 DESIGN: A TEENY BIT LESS BULKY

 If you’re completely unfamiliar with the Fenix range, there’s no doubt you’re aware it's not aimed at the same sort of people that would buy an Apple Watch, for example.
 And definitely not something you’d want to wear to a dinner party with a tux or nice frock.

 The Fenix series was instead designed to be robust and withstand the harsh elements of the great outdoors - it’s meant to get muddy, bashed around, plunged under water and survive extreme temperatures.
 And the Fenix 6 is the best Garmin has ever produced for doing so.

 It’s by no means sleek or pretty - it perhaps even looks a little monstrous for those with slender wrists.
 But eventually - if you use it the way it’s intended - you’ll come to love it for this very reason.